dykyi-roman/book-summary/ddd-in-php.md

 ## <a name="Repository"><h2>Repository</h2></a>

+Repository as the mechanism between the domain and data mapping layers, acting like an in-memory domain object collection.

-Repository – this is storage for data.
-But not a DAO.
-Typically a DAO would contain CRUD methods for a particular domain object.
-And Repository more short.
+Repository – this is storage for data(collection), but not a DAO.
+Data Access Objects are a common pattern for persisting domain objects into the database.
+The significant difference being that Repositories represent collections, whilst DAOs are closer to the database, often being far more table-centric.
+Typically a DAO would contain CRUD methods for a particular domain object, repository is more short.
+The main problem with DAOs is that their responsibilities are not clearly defined.
+DAOs are usually perceived as a gateway to the database.

+From the collections point of view there is no need for a save method in the repository.
+But if you do not have a unit of work, keeping track of Aggregate changes is a difficult task you can add save method.

 Repositories save and retrieve Entities or Aggregates to or from the underlying storage mechanism.
 Repositories can use DAOs(Data Access Objects) for retrieving data and to encapsulate database specific logic from the domain.

+Good practic use RepositoryInterface and implement them for esy change Repository to (Redis, InMemory, Doctrine...).

+Doctrine use a Data Mapper pattern and use Doctrine Query Language.

 ## <a name="Services"><h2>Services</h2></a>